-Dr Pablo Martinez explains the causes of spiritual abuse from a biblical perspective and recommends steps to take action.
+Dr Pablo Martinez is one of the authors of the ‘Pastoral Guide for the prevention of spiritual abuse’.
+In an interview, he explains the causes from a biblical perspective, and recommends steps to take action.

 Spiritual abuse is something humanity has faced throughout the history.
 That is why the prophets, Jesus, and the Apostles denounced it.